Vlacross/practice-c/c_files/completed-list.md

 6) Palindrome -- palindrome
 7) Program to find Sum of Digits -- sum_of_digits
 8) Program to reverse a string -- reverse_a_string

+  NUMBER CRUNCHING
+  1) Program to find the average of n numbers -- average_of_ns